Rodolfo Castro Player Props: Pirates vs. Marlins

-The Pittsburgh Pirates, including Rodolfo Castro (.172 batting average in his past 10 games), battle starting pitcher Jesus Luzardo and the Miami Marlins at LoanDepot park, Friday at 6:40 PM ET.
+Rodolfo Castro -- .077 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Miami Marlins, with Eury Perez on the hill, on June 25 at 1:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Marlins.
+In his most recent game he had a hitless showing (0-for-2) against the Marlins.

 Rodolfo Castro Game Info & Props vs. the Marlins